zozzlethena/docs/pages/pulse-tokenomics.md

 5m FLOW will be sold via https://launch.velocimeter.xyz/ in the build up to epoch 1.
 PLS raised in the sale will be used to provide FLOW-PLS liquidity on day one.

-Velocimeter uses two tokens to manage its utility and governance:
+Velocimeter uses three tokens to manage its utility and governance:

+- `oFLOW` &mdash; Reward token for LPs.
+Can be redeemed at any time @ 50% discount on market price of FLOW
-- `FLOW` &mdash; ERC-20 utility token of the protocol
+- `FLOW` &mdash; ERC-20 liquid token
 - `veFLOW` &mdash; ERC-721 governance token in the form of an NFT (non-fungible token)

-`FLOW` is used for rewarding liquidity providers through emissions.
+`oFLOW` is used for rewarding liquidity providers through emissions it's option mechanism provides sustainble funding for the protocol and support for the FLOW market.

 `veFLOW` is used for governance.
 Any `FLOW` holder can vote-escrow their tokens and receive a `veFLOW` (also known as veNFT) in exchange.
 Additional tokens can be